Animal Investigations & Complaints

 - Assess penalties for violators

-DCACC investigates complaints in UNINCORPORATED areas of the county.
+Animal Services investigates complaints in UNINCORPORATED areas of the County.
 The types of complaints we respond to include:

 - animal neglect